Bramhall High School: Historic press coverage

 The school came under the spotlight in 2002, when they asked parents of pupils to pay £10 per month to help following cuts in funding from Stockport Education Authority, under the Labour government.

 The school was initially criticised after the installation of unisex toilets in 2000, as a move to tackle bullying and smoking.
 Subsequently, this development has become accepted Government policy and the school features on the 'Bog Standard' website, was selected as a case study in good design by the Design Council and was the subject of a follow-up documentary for the BBC Breakfast programme in 2007 The unisex toilets were segregated again in August 2013.

 The school also was the focus of critical news headlines, after it introduced sniffer dogs to search the school premises for traces of illegal drugs.

 In March 2007, the school was in the news after banning traditional knotted ties from the school uniform and replacing them with clip-on ties.
-A spokesperson for the school later declared that the move to introduce clip-on ties was "more about student appearance than health and safety."